SolkattDygn/Suncat-Media-Converter/README.md

 ## Requirements:
 - A Debian-based Linux system (e.g., Linux Mint, Ubuntu)
-- Python 3 installed (already included on most systems)
+- Python 3
+- python3-gi
-- ffmpeg installed
+- ffmpeg
 - Basic knowledge of using the terminal
+###### Note: python3, python3-gi, and ffmpeg are automatically installed when installing from the .deb.

 ## Install Guide:
 ### Option 1 (.deb):